jarecoo/practice/notes.md

 - As long as you live with purpose and pursue it, your life is beautifully expressed and nothing is lost.
 - “The meaning of life is to give something meaning”
 - “I don't think an ancient Stoic would ever really consider the question of his or her life's meaning.
 You're part of nature; that's your meaning.
 Sure, you're also part of a family and of a society, too, but even if you were cast alone on an island, the meaningfulness of your life would just never be in question.” https://www.reddit.com/r/Stoicism/comments/8z3b20/comment/e2gfpzm?st=JJNSXYQO&sh=7470a6dc
+- “In a short time you’ll be nobody and nowhere, even as the great emperors Hadrian and Augustus are now.” - Marcus Aurelius, Meditations, 8.5 (The Daily Stoic, p.162)

 ### Live Life with Purpose - Find Your Meaning (See above Top 3)
 - “First tell yourself what kind of person you want to be, then do what you have to do” -Epictetus, Discourses, 3.23.1-2a The Daily Stoic, p.136.
 Loving yourself helps you gain a sense of who you are and who you want to be, which must come before you can find your meaning and purpose in life.
 I think if you try living a purpose without knowing yourself (i.e. your wants and drives), this will just cause stress.